javers/javers.github.io/documentation/domain-configuration/index.md

   So when you use `@Id`, the class level `@Entity` is optional.
 * `Ignore` annotation, to mark a property as ignored by the diff engine.

+The same like for Class level annotations, JaVers ignores package names and cares only about simple class names.

 <table class="table" width="100%" style='font-family: monospace;'>
 <tr>
     <th>Ignore</th>